Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 01.39.48 UTC
+- WIB: Jumat, 11 Juli 2025 02.24.07 UTC
-- WITA: Jumat, 11 Juli 2025 02.39.48 UTC
+- WITA: Jumat, 11 Juli 2025 03.24.07 UTC
-- WIT: Jumat, 11 Juli 2025 03.39.48 UTC
+- WIT: Jumat, 11 Juli 2025 04.24.07 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational